Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 The first thing to note is the use of two different assignment operators within the body of the `@tensor` call.
-The regular assignment operator `=` stores the result of the tensor expression in the right hand side in an existing tensor `D`, whereas the alternative assignment operator `:=` results in a new tensor `E` with the correct properties to be created.
+The regular assignment operator `=` stores the result of the tensor expression in the right hand side in an existing tensor `D`, whereas the 'definition' operator `:=` results in a new tensor `E` with the correct properties to be created.
 However, the contents of `D` and `E` will be equal.

 Following Einstein's summation convention, these contents are computed in a number of steps involving the three primitive tensor operators.
-In this particular example, the first step involves tracing/ contracting the 3rd and 5th index of array `A`.
-The resulting array will then be contracted with array `B` by contracting its 2nd index with the last index of `B` and its last index with the first index of `B`.
-The resulting array has three remaining indices, which correspond to the indices `a` and `c` of array `A` and index `b` of array `B` (in that order).
-To this, the array `C` (scaled with `α`) is added, where its first two indices will be permuted to fit with the order `a, c, b`.
-The result will then be stored in array `D` (or `E`), which requires a second permutation to bring the indices in the requested order `a, b, c`.
+In this particular example, the first step involves tracing/contracting the 3rd and 5th index of array `A`, the result of which is stored in a temporary array which thus needs to be created.
+This resulting array will then be contracted with array `B` by contracting its 2nd index with the last index of `B` and its last index with the first index of `B`.
+The result is stored in `D` in the first line, or in a newly allocated array which will end up being `E` in the second line.
+Note that the index order of `D` and `E` is such that its first index corresponds to the first index of `A`, the second index corresponds to the second index of `B`, whereas the third index corresponds to the fourth index of `A`.
+Finally, the array `C` (scaled with `α`) is added to this result (in place), which requires a further index permutation.

 The index pattern is analyzed at compile time and expanded to a set of calls to the basic tensor operations, i.e. [`tensoradd!`](@ref), [`tensortrace!`](@ref) and